 Throughout the course of this series, we're going to start with the content types and fields that we created during the Intro to Fields for Site Builders video series.
 We'll continue the job board example, and create unique listings.

 Our apologies!
 The audio on this video is really bad and hard to listen to because of some background hissing.
 On top of that, the transcript interface using the "T" icon is broken on this video.
 Double-boo!
-While we are planning on re-recording a video on an Overview of Views for our upcoming Drupal 8 Views series, to bridge the gap, here is the text of the audio.
+Here is the text of the audio.
 Note: You can also mute the audio and display the captions by clicking the "cc" icon on the lower right corner of the video player.